 Earnings Before Interest, Taxes, Depreciation and Amortization ("EBITDA") represents the sum of net income / (loss), interest and finance costs, interest income, depreciation and amortization and, if any, income taxes during a period.
 EBITDA is not a recognized measurement under U.S. GAAP.
-Adjusted EBITDA represents EBITDA adjusted to exclude stock based compensation, which the Company believes is not indicative of the ongoing performance of its core operations.
+Adjusted EBITDA represents EBITDA adjusted to exclude stock-based compensation and the non-recurring gain on sale of vessel and gain on debt refinancing, which the Company believes are not indicative of the ongoing performance of its core operations.

 EBITDA and adjusted EBITDA are presented as we believe that these measures are useful to investors as a widely used means of evaluating operating profitability.
 EBITDA and adjusted EBITDA as presented here may not be comparable to similarly titled measures presented by other companies.
 These non-GAAP measures should not be considered in isolation from, as a substitute for, or superior to, financial measures prepared in accordance with U.S. GAAP.

 Interest and Finance Costs to Cash Interest and Finance Costs Reconciliation: